We offer medical detox and multiple addiction treatment options in our

 Inpatient Rehab

 Staying at a treatment centre 24/7 and offering a disciplined setting with round-the-clock treatment is the essence of inpatient rehab.
-Depending on the person's need, this kind of program is quite demanding and usually runs 28 days to several months.
+Depending on the person's need, this kind of program is quite demanding and usually runs from 28 days to several months.
 Those who require more support, have severe addictions, or want a controlled environment to prevent triggers would find inpatient rehab perfect.

 Inpatient rehab offers a safe, consistent environment free from distractions or temptations from your regular surroundings, so you may concentrate totally on your recovery.
 This kind of intensive help can make all the difference whether you or a loved one is dealing with severe addiction or a history of relapse.
 When you're in the vulnerable early phases of recovery, you can find great comfort in the 24/7 access to medical professionals, therapists, and peer support.